hearmeneigh/fchat-rising/README.md

 That's why `yarn.lock` exists and is version controlled.

 To upgrade NPM dependencies, run `yarn upgrade` locally.
 Run `yarn outdated` to see pending upgrades.

+If you encounter error 'Could not detect abi for version X.X.X and runtime electron', try running `npx uuaw node-abi`